List of Castle characters: Jerry Tyson

-Jerry Tyson (Michael Mosley), also known as the Triple Killer and 3XK, is a serial killer.
+Jerry Tyson (portrayed by Michael Mosley), also known as the Triple Killer and 3XK, is a serial killer.
 As the Triple Killer, he periodically returned to New York to terrorize the city, strangling three women in a week, dumping their bodies in alleys, and then leaving the city without a trace after three weeks.
 At some indeterminate point, he would return to the city and repeat the process.
 Roy Montgomery was part of the original task force assigned to catch him, and Richard Castle researched the Triple Killer's original crime spree when he was writing one of his novels, When It Comes to Slaughter.

 No law enforcement agency has ever come close to catching Tyson, and it was widely believed that he was dead as he has been away from New York for an extended period of time.
 It is only through Castle's efforts that the police are able to put a name to the Triple Killer when Castle realizes that Tyson's absence from the city and his killing pattern was because he was in prison.
 Nevertheless, Tyson successfully escapes even after he is confronted, overpowering Kevin Ryan and stealing his service weapon.
 He is later directly responsible for the events of "Kick the Ballistics" when he hands Ryan's weapon to an enemy under the guise of friendship, knowing that the man will use the gun in a future crime and attract the attention of Beckett and her team.

 Tyson makes his second appearance in the season five episode "Probable Cause", where he frames Castle for the murder of a young woman and plans to have his contacts in prison kill Castle as soon as he arrives after his arraignment.
 He also plants suggestive emails on Castle's computer with the intention of having Beckett believe Castle has been unfaithful to her.
 When Castle breaks out of custody and proves Tyson's involvement in the young woman's murder, Tyson confronts both him and Beckett on a bridge.
 Castle shoots Tyson, who falls into the water below.
 Police divers are unable to recover his body and he is formally listed as missing and presumed to be dead.
 Castle, however, believes that Tyson orchestrated the encounter to stage his own death in front of Beckett, whose account of events will be used to lend credibility to the belief that Tyson is dead.